Irish taxpayer potentially defrauded over RTE payments to Ryan Tubridy, TDs told

 On Thursday, executives and board members from RTE appeared before an Oireachtas committee to answer questions about undeclared payments for the second day in a row.

-At the outset, chair of the RTE board Siun Ni Raghallaigh said there had been a “grave failings in internal controls at RTE”, and said she was “appalled” at how payments were recorded in RTE’s accounts.
+At the outset, chair of the RTE board Siun Ni Raghallaigh said there had been “grave failings in internal controls at RTE”, and that she was “appalled” at how payments were recorded in RTE’s accounts.

 “It appears to me that this was an act designed to deceive,” she said.